Angela Okolo

-Angela Okolo is a Nigerian professor of pediatrics and child health, neonatologist in the department of Pediatrics, Federal Medical Center, Asaba and President of the Nigerian Society of Neonatal Medicine (NISONM).
+Angela Okolo was a Nigerian professor of pediatrics and child health, neonatologist in the department of Pediatrics, Federal Medical Center, Asaba and President of the Nigerian Society of Neonatal Medicine (NISONM).

+She died in the early hours of Sunday 25 January 2026, as announced by the department of paediatrics of the Federal Medical Centre, Asaba.

 Early life and education

 She hails from Delta State in Nigeria.
 She started her educational journey at St. Theresa's Primary Catholic School Jos, and then proceeded to St. Louis College Kano for her secondary education.
 She later went on to study Medicine at Lovanium University, Kinshasa, DRC Central Africa from 1965 to 1971 where she also obtained the basic degree of ‘’Docteur en Medicine’’.
 Shortly after she started her postgraduate medical training as a resident doctor in child health at the University of Benin Teaching Hospital Edo state, Nigeria between 1972 and 1977.
 During this course of study, she obtained a membership of the Royal College of Physician and Surgeons of Glasgow in 1977 and then became a fellow of the Royal College of Physicians and Surgeons of Glasgow in 1987 and a fellow of the Royal College of Pediatrics and Child Health (UK) in 1997.
 She was later appointed as a lecturer at the University of Benin where she later became a professor (1977 to 2016).